Variational Analysis of Constrained M-Estimators: Estimation Algorithm

 \subsection{Parametric Class of Epi-Splines}

 Epi-splines is a parametric class that is dense in $\uscfcns(S)$ after a sign change and furnish the building blocks for constructing a parametric class $F^\nu$ that approximates $F$.
 In essence, an epi-spline on $S\subset\reals^d$ is a piecewise polynomial function that is defined in terms of a partition of $S$ consisting of $N$ disjoint open subsets that is dense in $S$.
 On each such subset, the epi-spline is a polynomial function.
-Outside these subsets, the epi-spline is defined by the lower limit of function values making epi-splines lsc; see \cite{RoysetWets.15b,Royset.16} for details and \cite{RoysetWets.15c} for earlier work in the univariate case.
+Outside these subsets, the epi-spline is defined by the lower limit of function values making epi-splines lsc; see \cite{RoysetWets.15b,Royset.16,RoysetWets.15c}.
 Although approximation theory for epi-splines exists for noncompact $S$, arbitrary partitions, and higher-order polynomials, we here develop the possibilities in the statistical setting for a compact polyhedral $S\subset \reals^d$, simplicial complex partitions, and first-degree polynomials.

 We denote by $\cl A$ the closure of a set $A\subset \reals^d$.
 A collection $\cR = \{R_k\}_{k=1}^N$ of open subsets of $S$ is a {\it simplicial complex partition} of $S$ if $\cl R_1$, \dots, $\cl R_{N}$ are simplexes\footnote{A {\it simplex} in $\reals^d$ is the convex hull of $d+1$ points $x^0, x^1, \dots, x^d\in \reals^d$, with $x^1-x^0$, $x^2-x^0$, \dots, $x^d-x^0$ linearly independent.}, $\cup_{k=1}^{N} \cl R_k = S$, and $R_k \cap R_l = \emptyset, k\neq l$.
-Suppose that $\{\cR^\nu = (R_1^\nu, \dots, R_{N^\nu}^\nu), \nu\in\nats\}$ is a collection of simplicial complex partition of $S$ with mesh size $\nmax_{k=1, \dots, N^\nu} \nsup_{x,y\in R_k^\nu} \|x-y\|_2\to 0$ as $\nu\to \infty$.
+Suppose that $\{\cR^\nu = (R_1^\nu, \dots, R_{N^\nu}^\nu), \nu\in\nats\}$ is a collection of simplicial complex partition of $S$ with mesh size $\nmax_{k=1, \dots, N^\nu} \nsup_{x,y\in R_k^\nu} \|x-y\|\to 0$ as $\nu\to \infty$.

 A {\it first-order epi-spline} $s$ on a simplicial complex partition $\cR = \{R_k\}_{k=1}^N$ is a real-valued function that on each $R_k$ is affine and that satisfies $\nliminf s(x^\nu) = s(x)$ for all $x^\nu\to x$.
 Let $\espl(\cR)$ be the collection of all such epi-splines.
 We deduce from \cite{RoysetWets.15b,Royset.16} that